What were an Egyptian pharaoh's roles and responsibilities?

 The pharaoh was responsible for maintaining diplomatic relations with other countries.

-He did this by sending ambassadors to foreign countries, and by hosting foreign dignitaries in Egypt.
+He did this by sending ambassadors to foreign lands, and by hosting dignitaries in Egypt.

-He made treaties with other rulers and negotiated trade agreements.
-The pharaoh was considered to be a powerful ruler, and his word was law.
+He also made treaties with other rulers and negotiated trade agreements.
+The pharaoh was a powerful ruler, and his word was law.

-In a practice that had developed over several centuries, the pharaoh used members of his family to solidify alliances with other countries.
+In a practice that had developed over several centuries, the also pharaoh used marriage to members of his family to solidify alliances with other countries.

 Rather, they sent their own daughters to foreign courts or gave lesser wives to foreign princes and kings.